UlrichIvan/react-dashboard-application/README.md

-# Proposal Dashboard Application For DECATHLON Enterprise made with reactjs
+# Proposal Dashboard Application For DECATHLON Enterprise

+## Requirements:

+1. NodeJs available in your computer

+2. Vscode or other IDE

+3. package manager npm or yarn or pnpm

+- **Tip** : all command execute below is the same with npm or yarn or pnpm

 ## Avaible Actions: